Zhassulan1/SytemDesignEndterm/5-task/README.md

 # 5-Task. e-Voting
+Assumed that most of the population has Digital signature (ЭЦП) keys to sign their vote.

+## Authentication

+1. Biometric authentication: requesting egov to authenticate users.
+EGov may not be able to handle that
+    1. Scale egov
+    2. Ask user to authenticate beforehand using egov, and later use Digital signature
+2. Digital signature

+    Probably does not require much computational resources

 ### Non-Functional requirements

 1. 100M DAU (12 hour day) = 2300 RPS on average.
 Peak = 20000 RPS